okgrow/guides/performance-security.md

 - [ ] Subscriptions - Cache subscriptions where necessary ([e.g. subs-manager](https://github.com/kadirahq/subs-manager))

 #### Server
-- [ ] Publications - ensure that the minmum number of documents is published.
+- [ ] Publications - ensure that the minimum number of documents is published.
-- [ ] Publications - ensure that unused/unecessary fields in a document are not published.
+- [ ] Publications - ensure that unused/unnecessary fields in a document are not published.

 #### Mongo
 - [ ] Queries - All queries should only return the fields that are used/needed.